Foresight Sports GCHawk Launch Monitor Review – Seamless Performance

 FSX Play Software - Screenshot 1

-FSX Play, which is Foresight Sports’ other in-house offering, builds off of FSX 2020 and is designed to provide an ultra-realistic golf simulation experience.
+FSX Play is probably Foresight Sports’ best in-house software offering right now.
+It builds off of FSX 2020 and is designed to provide an ultra-realistic golf simulation experience.

 FSX Play has three main modes: